mosi-arch/research/CipherPunk/10-ElGamal.md

 game logic (simple random generator, not safe):

-- 1. Player 1 chooses a random number r and calculates c1 = g^r mod p and c2 = (y2^r * 6) mod p.
+- 1.Player 1 chooses a random number r and calculates c1 = g^r mod p and c2 = (y2^r * 6) mod p.
-- 2. Player 1 sends c1 and c2 to Player 2.
+- 2.Player 1 sends c1 and c2 to Player 2.
-- 3. Player 2 calculates s = c1^x2 mod p and recovers the plaintext by dividing c2 by s: m' = c2 / s mod p = (y2^r * 6 * s^(-1)) mod p.
+- 3.Player 2 calculates s = c1^x2 mod p and recovers the plaintext by dividing c2 by s: m' = c2 / s mod p = (y2^r * 6 * s^(-1)) mod p.
-- 4. Player 2 drops the dice and determines the outcome d, where 1 <= d <= 6.
+- 4.Player 2 drops the dice and determines the outcome d, where 1 <= d <= 6.
-- 5. If d < 6, Player 2 bets m' on the table and sends the bet to Player 1.
+- 5.If d < 6, Player 2 bets m' on the table and sends the bet to Player 1.
 If d = 6, Player 2 bets 0 on the table and sends the entire amount m' to Player 1.
-- 6. Player 1 drops the dice and determines the outcome e, where 1 <= e <= 6.
+- 6.Player 1 drops the dice and determines the outcome e, where 1 <= e <= 6.
-- 7. If e < 6, Player 1 bets m' on the table and sends the bet to Player 2.
+- 7.If e < 6, Player 1 bets m' on the table and sends the bet to Player 2.
 If e = 6, Player 1 bets 0 on the table and sends the entire amount m' to Player 2.

 To determine the winner of each round, we compare the outcomes of the two dice rolls.
 If one player rolls a 6 and the other rolls less than 6, the player who rolled a 6 wins the entire bet on the table.